WhoBeYe/GHG_CAB_Project/README.md

 ```

 This allows the CSV contents stored in the data_files sub-directory to be read, and
 stored into the CAB_database based on the DDL amd DML inside the sql scripts.
+It also opens the UI on the default browser.
 The "typescript" file is a history file containing the DML commands used for this project.